eloqdata/eloq-website/website/blog/2024-08-25-benchmark-txlog/index.md

 **EloqKV** is a fully ACID-compliant database, providing full data durability through WAL.
 Leveraging our decoupled Data Substrate architecture, the WAL for an **EloqKV** server can either be embedded within the same process or run as a separate LogService.
 The log can be replicated across multiple machines or Availability Zones, can scale using multiple disk devices, and can utilize tiered storage to archive older data on more cost-effective storage.

 However, we recognize that durability may not always be necessary for all applications.
-In **EloqKV**, durability can be enabled on a per-database basis.
-Similar to Redis, **EloqKV** supports 16 databases per server by default, though this number can be increased.
+Currently, **EloqKV**, persistency can be turned on and off through a configuration.
+In a future release, **EloqKV** durability can be enabled on a per-database basis so that durable and non-durable workload can co-exists on a single **EloqKV** instance.
 When durability is disabled, **EloqKV** avoids the overhead associated with durability, delivering uncompromised performance as demonstrated in a [previous blog post](/blog/2024/08/17/benchmark-single-node).
 In this blog, we evaluate **EloqKV** with durability enabled.

 ### Comparing with Kvrocks